 “YES IT IS GOING TO BE A FUCKING PROBLEM!
-I NEED THE NUMBERS FROM FINANCE BEFORE I CAN START!”
+I NEED THE NUMBERS FROM FINANCE BEFORE I CAN EVEN START!”
 I said, among other things that would leave a long-haul trucker beaming with pride.
 It was a volcanic eruption that singed everyone in the vicinity and burned my boss to a crisp.
 I dressed her in gauze and sent her to the local burn unit for treatment.

 I am usually fairly Zen in the office.
 I’m the guy who meditates; who does yoga; who doesn’t let work get under his skin.
-But there isn’t a mantra in the world to restrain my warrior spirit when high-ranking people thoughtlessly stir up panic because they’re in the throes of a wicked blackberry overdose.
+There isn’t a mantra in the world to restrain my warrior spirit when high-ranking people thoughtlessly stir up panic because they’re in the throes of a wicked blackberry overdose.
 When they’re tripping out, they mete out unclear, aimless tasks in the heat of the moment, using brusque language and terse tone; passive aggressively instilling urgency among underlings.
 This, they believe, is how they’ll get what they want, when they want it.

-Too many high-ranking folks with blackberries are oblivious to an obvious fact of human nature arising from the asymmetry in pay and level between they and their underlings.
-They seem to think that, because they tethered themselves to a little computer that delivers them so many problems at inopportune times, those of us below must deal with the consequences.
+Where I work, too many high-ranking people with blackberries are oblivious to an obvious fact of human nature arising from the asymmetry in pay and level between they and their underlings.
+Their behaviour suggests that, because they tethered themselves to a little computer that delivers them so many problems at inopportune times, those of us below must deal with the consequences.
 On this point, their emotions get the better of their common sense.
-No executive should wish to demonstrate how out of their depth they are by delegating to underlings issues they should easily dispense with.
-In delegating everything downward, it appears as though they are ill-equipped to say “this is a non-issue, and the buck stops here.”
+No executive should wish to demonstrate how out of their depth they are by delegating to underlings issues they should easily dispense with – or de-prioritize with a single comment, “this is not urgent, we have higher priorities and will deal with this as a routine matter.”

 Yet, when reactive, blackberry-induced issues from on high pile up on my desk for ultimate resolution it sends two messages.
-First, it suggests that others want me to devote as much time and energy to the organization as they do, because there’s no way I can do all I am asked in regular business hours.
-It’s a contemptuous proposition considering I am not paid for that level of commitment and purposely remain in a lower-level position to avoid it.
+First, it suggests that others far higher-ranking than I expect me to devote as much time and energy to the organization as they do.
+There is simply no way I can do all I am asked in regular business hours and they know it because they are sending the tasks after hours.
+It’s a contemptuous proposition considering I am not paid for that level of commitment and purposely decided to remain in a lower-level position to avoid it.

 There’s a reason France banned the use of work blackberries after certain hours in the evening.
 The way people have come to utilize what was supposed to be a time-management and productivity tool has become the epitome of twenty-first century lunacy.
 If it keeps up, my organization will have to install a burn unit for the infernos created by the urgency-obsession of those whose blackberry use smothers an organization’s most vital resource: the time, energy, and motivation of its skilled employees.